Training Outcomes Within Your Budget!

 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.

-The Knowledge Academy offers various Personal Development courses, including Organisational skills training, Emotional Intelligence Training, and Report Writing Course.
-These courses cater to different skill levels, providing comprehensive insights into Journalism methodologies.
+The Knowledge Academy offers various Personal Development Courses, including Time Management Course, Attention Management Training, and Active Listening Training.
+These courses cater to different skill levels, providing comprehensive insights into Written Communication.

-Our Personal Development blogs cover a range of topics related to Sports Journalism, offering valuable resources, best practices, and industry insights.
-Whether you are a beginner or looking to advance your Creative Writing skills, The Knowledge Academy's diverse courses and informative blogs have you covered.
+Our Business Skills Blogs cover a range of topics related to Creative Writing.
+Whether you are a beginner or looking to advance your Writing skills, The Knowledge Academy's diverse courses and informative blogs have got you covered.

 Upcoming Business Skills Resources Batches & Dates